JasonRAndersen00/Solar_Energy_Prediction/README.md

 ## Notice
 The data file structure will need to be laid out since I could not upload the any amount of the data itself. also, there is no pre-defined model because it is too big to put on GitHub.

+First thing to do is run getCloudData.py to get the necessary data, Note that when doing this the correct file paths will need to be in place
+After that you should just be able to run training.py followed by Validation.py to see the results of your training.